domrafiti/DomRafitiCodeQuiz/README.md

 Program requirements are outlined below.
 I've written a series of functions that pairs with HTML to quiz a user about Javascript.
-Once the quiz is complete, the user is able to enter their initials into a high score list.
+Once the quiz is complete, the user is able to enter their initials into a high score list. this project was very challenging and i spent most of the time getting the javascript to work and refrained from spending time on having a pretty and less functioning program.

 # 04 Web APIs: Code Quiz